 Unfortunately, Nigel has come in late with a hangover, ignored his mail (including Wilder’s “urgent and personal” memo) and left for his lunch date before Wilder’s phone message comes through.
-At lunch, Nigel hands a letter confirming the test flight date to Ronnie Foster and tells him that he’s mailed a duplicate letter to African Airways’ Chairman, which will be received the following day (“I’m a great believer in astonishing chairmen by knowing things ahead of them”).
+At lunch, Nigel hands a letter confirming the test flight date to Ronnie Foster (Gordon Rollings) and tells him that he’s mailed a duplicate letter to African Airways’ Chairman, which will be received the following day (“I’m a great believer in astonishing chairmen by knowing things ahead of them”).
 The following morning, Nigel reads his mail and confesses to Wilder that, “I think I’ve made the most appalling boob.”

 When he hears what has happened, Wilder tells Nigel, “You were one of the young men I’ve been watching.
 You’re intelligent and you have the right background.
 I want executives the men can believe in – be afraid of !!
 And if anything happens like this again you’ll be in trouble.
 Real trouble”

-Wilder covers for Nigel by telling the Chairman of African Airways that the radar was damaged while Carr was at lunch with Foster and delays the test flight.
+Wilder covers for Nigel by telling the Chairman of African Airways that the radar was damaged while Carr was at lunch with Foster.
+They agree to delay the test flight.
 Unfortunately, Carr’s secretary (Justine Lord) tells a friend what really happened.
 When word gets round the factory about the unequal treatment of Carr and Wainwright the technicians working on the radar job threaten to refuse to work on the African Airlines job.
 Wilder reinstates Wainwright saying that, “Mr Sugden feels very strongly that in view of this chap’s age he should be given a second chance.”
 But then he hears that the radar will be delayed by a couple of days and gives Nigel the job of getting the day of the test flight delayed from Saturday to Monday and tells him to write a letter of resignation, “So I can tear it up Monday evening after the flight.”